Vietnam.vn - Nền tảng quảng bá Việt Nam

 Rat traps harm rice.

-According to the plan of the Provincial People's Committee, the local rat extermination campaign will be launched in 3 phases, each lasting 5-7 days in 2024.
+According to the plan of the Provincial People's Committee, the local rat extermination campaign will be launched in 3 phases, each lasting from 5 to 7 days in 2024.
 Specifically, the first phase will be from May 10 to 17 to protect summer-autumn crops.
 The second phase will be from August 12 to 19 to protect winter-spring crops.
 The third phase will take place from November 25 to December 2 to protect winter-spring crops.

 72b3ee63-6e4d-4de4-b5b2-4d88c1c10ce4.jpeg

-Previously, the Ministry of Agriculture and Rural Development issued Directive No. 1900/CT-BNN-BVTV dated March 15, 2024 on strengthening rat prevention and control and protecting crop production.
+Previously, the Ministry of Agriculture and Rural Development issued Directive No. 1900/CT-BNN-BVTV dated March 15, 2024 on strengthening rat prevention and protection of crop production.
 The content stated that crops often suffer losses due to rat damage, affecting productivity and output, especially rice.
 Every year, about 60,000 hectares of rice and many other crop areas are damaged by rats.
-Although there are few areas completely lost, many areas have to be replanted.
+Although there are few areas that are completely lost, many areas have to be replanted.

 K. HANG